agiledev-students-fall2022/git-workflow-practice-Yilin310/README.md

 ### Comment by Ronit Singh

 The points raised have my full support.
 Software development requires a plan at all times, and even if the task is completed ahead of schedule, the developer should never rush!

+### Comment by Bernice Wu

+The article pointed the situation that almost all the developers will encounter.
+We need to accept the challenges in the progress and adjust ourselves to the new plan constantly!